7Block Labs

 • De‑identification pipelines with review gates

-• If using GCP’s Cloud Healthcare API for FHIR/DICOM de‑identification, insist on configuration‑as‑code, deterministic date shifting (managed keys), and mandatory human QA on random samples per batch.
-Note Google’s own caveat that de‑identification doesn’t guarantee legal compliance—your partner should add domain‑specific rules and review. (cloud.google.com)
+• If you're diving into GCP’s Cloud Healthcare API for FHIR/DICOM de‑identification, make sure to go for configuration‑as‑code, deterministic date shifting (with managed keys) and don’t skip out on mandatory human QA for random samples in each batch.
+Just a heads-up: Google points out that de‑identification doesn’t necessarily equal legal compliance--so your partner needs to layer in some domain-specific rules and reviews. (cloud.google.com)

 • Observability and regulator‑ready logs